-Currency Conversions for QuickBooks Desktop
+Currency Conversions for QuickBooks (Now for Desktop and Online!)

 Conversions take place for P&L and Balance Sheet reports, as well as the Ranking and Ratio reports that are generated from the P&L and Balance Sheet.
-Note: Currency conversions do not take place for the Statement of CashFlow report.
-Only QB Desktop files which have the same home currency as the Qvinci set currency will be able to run a CashFlow report.

 Currency Conversions for Other Accounting Systems